Churn reason

 How RetentBase supports that workflow

-Most SaaS teams already collect churn evidence somewhere.
-The problem is that it stays split across cancellation flows, billing tools, CRM notes, support systems, and spreadsheets.
-RetentBase is designed to give that evidence one structured review workflow.
+RetentBase is a cancellation review system for subscription SaaS teams.
+It gives the team a hosted cancellation flow, churn issue detection, and a decision queue for repeat cancellation reasons.
 RetentBase captures "Missing enterprise features" as a structured reason, ties it to account and revenue context, and keeps it visible in the weekly churn review until the team decides what to do about it.

 RetentBase helps your team see where this reason is costing revenue, review the affected accounts together, and decide what to fix next.